-For the first time ever, Christmas will be in full effect at The Wizarding World of Harry Potter!
+For only the second year, Christmas will be in full effect at The Wizarding World of Harry Potter!

-Encompassing both Hogsmeade in Islands of Adventure and Diagon Alley in Universal Studios Florida, the holiday party will have new experiences to make guests feel as if they’ve stepped into their favorite films to celebrate the season with Harry and his friends.
+Encompassing both Hogsmeade in Islands of Adventure and Diagon Alley in Universal Studios Florida, the holiday party will have all of the same wonderful experiences from its inaugural showing in 2017 to make guests feel as if they’ve stepped into their favorite films to celebrate the season with Harry and his friends.

 There are four different parts to Christmas in The Wizarding World of Harry Potter.
 A slew of holiday decorations (including individualized decor for each of the wizarding shops) will cover both Hogsmeade and Diagon Alley from end to end; new seasonal food and drink options (which hot Butterbeer will be a part of) will be on hand; festive live entertainment will get you in the spirit, with new yuletide performances by the Frog Choir, Celestina Warbeck and the Banshees, and London’s street buskers; and, finally – and most excitedly – a state-of-the-art projection-mapping nighttime show, called The Magic of Christmas at Hogwarts Castle, will transform Hogwarts Castle into a holiday wonderland, bringing “Christmas moments inspired by the Harry Potter series to life.”